Configuring Player Controls

 Playback Rates

-The Playback Rates are enabled by default for all new players from version 7 onwards.
+The Playback Rates control is enabled by default for all new players from version 7 onwards.
 This feature provides the ability to select a different playback rate manually.
 A playback rate icon will appear in the bottom right corner of the player.

 Fullscreen